alexredondo/alexredondo.github.io/README.md

 ## Introduction

-This is the main repository
+This is the main repository.
+My goal is to record all exercises in classes Platzi and watch the progress as time passes.

+## Careers

+### Marca Personal

+### Fundamentos de Programación

+#### Peso en otro planeta